jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 #### Create a nib

 - Create a nib view named `AccountSummaryHeaderView`
-- Set to height `200`
+- Set to height `144`
 - Set `File's Owner` to `AccountSummaryHeaderView`
-- Give the nib a red background
+- Show how to bring up the assistant.
-- Drag `view` from nib into file and call `contentView`.
+- Control drag `view` from nib into file and call `contentView`.
-- Then load the nib and pin to the edges like this
+- Then load the nib and pin to the edges like this.
+- Give an `appColor`  or red background

 **AccountSummaryHeaderView**